Writing in the Sciences and Engineering

 Grant and Fellowship Proposals

-Getting Funded: From “Making the Right Moves: A Practical Guide to Scientific Management for Postdocs and New Faculty” (by the Howard Hughes Medical Institute and Burroughs Wellcome Fund), this chapter focuses on grant writing and offers valuable suggestions for applying for major NIH and NSF grants.
+Getting Funded, chapter begins page 153 (PDF page 164): From “Making the Right Moves: A Practical Guide to Scientific Management for Postdocs and New Faculty” (by the Howard Hughes Medical Institute and Burroughs Wellcome Fund), this chapter focuses on grant writing and offers valuable suggestions for applying for major NIH and NSF grants.
 The same principles apply to graduate funding opportunities from those agencies.

 US National Science Foundation Guide for Proposal Writing: Helpful suggestions from the NSF for writing proposals to their grant and fellowship programs.
 Keep in mind that this file dates from 2004, so it should supplement the current funding cycle’s program-specific materials for NSF applicants.